-To use the Smart Wizard, you must be using a PC with Windows Vista, or Windows 2000 or Windows XP with Service Pack 2.
+To use the Smart Wizard, you must be using a PC with Windows Vista, or Windows 2000, or Windows XP with Service Pack 2.
 The Smart Wizard setup procedure should take about 15 minutes to complete.
-Before using the Smart Wizard to set up your router, ensure that:
+Before using the Smart Wizard to set up your wireless-N modem router, ensure that: